About the app

 Daily status and education

-Alongside the animated explanatory videos, Meri Body’s users will engage with the app on a daily basis through the menstrual cycle tracker and other tools that allow for a powerful personal experience.
+Alongside the animated explanatory videos, Meri Body’s users can engage with the app on a daily basis through the menstrual cycle tracker and other tools that allow for a powerful personal experience.

 Education within the app focuses on topics like body science, periods, contraception, fertility, family planning, sexuality and reproduction.